Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 > aside negative
 >
 > **Note**
 > It is important that you match the local directory structure with the directory structure of your stage.
 This is because `manifest.yml` and `setup.sql` use relative path references.
 Prepend `v1/` to all directories created for this tutorial.
+For example, when uploading `udf.py`, the path should read `v1/libraries/udf.py`.

 <!-- ------------------------ -->